NuScenes-QA: A Multi-modal Visual Question Answering Benchmark for Autonomous Driving Scenario: NuScenes-QA Dataset

-We define the forward direction of the car as $0^{\circ}$ and counterclockwise as the positive direction.
-At this point, we can convert the annotations of nuScenes into the scene graphs we need, as illustrated in step one of Figure \ref{fig:data}.
+We define the forward direction of the car as $0^{\circ}$ and counterclockwise angle as positive.
+At this point, we can convert the annotations of nuScenes into the scene graphs we need, as illustrated in step one of Fig. \ref{fig:data}.

 \paragraph{\textbf{Question Template Design}}